History of high-capacity transit in Spokane, Washington

+Spokane, Washington is currently home to a limited number of bus rapid transit lines.
+These are the only forms of high-capacity transit in the city.
+Historically, however, Spokane possessed a number of streetcar lines.
+A voter initiative to approve the development of a light rail system was defeated in 2006.

 Early 2000s light rail proposal

 In 2000, the boards of Spokane Transit Authority and Spokane Regional Transportation Council established a steering committee, formally known as the Light Rail Steering Committee, to evaluate a high-capacity transit route between Downtown Spokane and Liberty Lake to serve the growing I-90 corridor through the Spokane metropolitan area.

 Vision

 The vision for a regional light rail system consisted of a line that would serve urban development along the east-west I-90 corridor, connecting Spokane to Coeur d'Alene, Idaho, and a second line serving North Spokane.

 Early efforts focused on developing an initial line from Downtown Spokane to Liberty Lake.
 Future extensions would length the line west to Spokane International Airport and east to Coeur d'Alene, Idaho.
 A future line serving North Spokane would largely run along the North Spokane Corridor, which was originally designed to accommodate a high-capacity transit line (such as light rail) in its median.